Instrumental case: General discussion

 The instrumental case appears in this Russian sentence:

 Here, the inflection of the noun meaning "quill pen" indicates its instrumental role: the nominative перо changes its ending to become пером.

 Modern English expresses the instrumental meaning by use of adverbial phrases that begin with the words with, by, or using, followed by the noun indicating the instrument:

 I wrote the note with a pen.

 I wrote the note (by) using a pen.

 Technical descriptions often use the phrase "by means of", which is similar to "by use of", as in:

 I wrote the note by means of a pen.

 I wrote the note by use of a pen.

-This can be replaced by "via", which is a Latin ablative of the nominative (viā) via, meaning road, route, or way.
+This can be replaced by "via", which is a Latin ablative (viā) of the nominative via, meaning road, route, or way.
 In the ablative it means by way of.

 The instrumental case appears in Old English, Old Saxon, Georgian, Armenian, Basque, Sanskrit, and the Balto-Slavic languages.
 An instrumental/comitative case is arguably present in Turkish as well as in Tamil.
 Also, Uralic languages reuse the adessive case where available, locative case if not, to mark the same category, or comitative case (Estonian).
 For example, the Finnish kirjoitan kynällä does not mean "I write on a pen", but "I write using a pen", even if the adessive -llä is used.
 In Ob-Ugric languages, the same category may also mark agents with verbs that use an ergative alignment, for instance, "I give you, using a pen".

 The instrumental case is notably used in Russian, where the case is called творительный падеж (tvoritel'nyj padež) though similar usages also can be found in other Balto-Slavic languages.
 In most declension paradigms, the instrumental case in Russian can generally be distinguished by the -ом ("-om") suffix for most masculine and neuter nouns, the -ою/-oй ("-oju"/"-oj") suffix for most feminine nouns and -ами ("-ami") for any of the three genders in the plural.

 Just as in English the preposition "with" can express instrumental ("using, by means of"), comitative ("in the company of"), and a number of other semantic relations, the instrumental case in Russian is not limited to its instrumental thematic role.
 It is also used to denote: